 Today Active Directory is used in cloud product like "Windows Azure"" and "office 365".

-For the developer it brings a totally new experience with single page applications (SPA), introducing concepts like module loading, components, directives & events to name a few.
+For the developer Angular 7 brings a totally new experience with single page applications (SPA), introducing concepts like module loading, components, directives & events to name a few.